 I also found that if you go here, you can request a perfume sample.
 You don’t seem to be able to choose, but other than that it seems straightforward.

 Now that we’ve covered those, we can move on to the yumminess.
-I’m just giving you links to foods that we were really impressed or pleased with.
+I’m just giving you recipes for the food that we were really impressed or pleased with.
 There were a couple of things that we tried and they were good, but not special enough that I would recommend them to others.

 We’ll start with our more savory items and then finish with a myriad of sweets.
 The first recipe that I want to share is a family favorite.
 My family has been eating these for as long as I can remember, and my in-laws have come to love them just as much as we do.
 I don’t know where the recipe originally came from, so I’ll just post what I use here.